What if we want to talk about the things we like/dislike to do, i.e. ACTIONS? We have to use VERBS, but we cannot use -ますforms. So...

 2. I don't like going out to drink very much.

-3. I like to singing at karaoke.
+3. I like going to karaoke.

 3. I like to take photographs.